ckurau/naive-mean-reversion/README-nmr.md

 ## Disclaimer

-For educational and research purposes only.
+Educational and research purposes only.
 Past backtest performance does not guarantee future results.
-This is not financial advice.
-Backtests have inherent limitations including look-ahead bias, overfitting, and execution assumptions that may not hold in live trading.
+Not financial advice.
+Consult a licensed financial advisor and CPA before trading with real capital.